rpominov/fun-task/docs/exceptions.md

 So the second path is already used for unexpected failures.
 That makes it unusable for expected failures (see ["try..catch" section](#trycatch)).
 In other words Promises don't support Railways / Either pattern.
 If you want to use that pattern with Promises you should wrap Either into Promise.
-To use Promise's second path for this is a terrible idea.
+To use Promise's second path for expected failures is a terrible idea.

 ## Should async abstractions support exceptions catching?